mk36fyvy/multivitamin/README.md

  C\t2
  N\t2
 ```
 where `\t` indicates a `tab` spacing.

 This specifies the exact match score, i.e for instance `match(C,C)` (the gap symbol `-` has to be indicated in the first line, if you want a different gap score than -1.
-SImply omit it, if this is not the case.).
+Simply omit it, if this is not the case.).

 If you run the program with this minimal scoring table, you will get a warning with all the missing pairs written out.
 Like that, you can simply copy and paste those of interest into your scoring table file, change the scores and rerun the program.

 You can also forbid the alignment of nodes with specific labels.
 Check [`custom.py`](multivitamin/custom.py) for this.